 - Creating a more sustainable and resilient food system

 A good example is Unilever’s use of the ice cream that remains in its manufacturing lines when there is a changeover between products.
-What used to be waste at one of Unilever’s brands is turned into a best-selling flavor that repurposes 160 metric tonnes of waste annually and is beloved by consumers for its sustainable nature.
+What used to be waste at one of Unilever’s brands is turned into a best-selling flavor that repurposes 160 metric tons of waste annually and is beloved by consumers for its sustainable nature.